Digichem-Project/build-boy/README.md

 [issue](https://github.com/Digichem-Project/build-boy/issues), and we'll see what we can do.

 If in doubt, the oldest available OS (currently CentOS-7.9) is the most likely to be compatible.

+## Licenses

+The Digichem project is split into two sections, each with their own license.
+ - The Digichem program is proprietary software.
+It is currently available in binary form only under a free-to-use but timed license.
+ - Core components of the library (Digichem-core) are distributed separately under an open-source license.

+Additionally, Build-boy (the code in this repository) is available separately under an open-source license.

+### Digichem

+Digichem is proprietary software.
+However, it is currently being made available free-of-charge under a timed-license.
+Each build of Digichem has a license automatically included within it, with an expiry set to 90 days from the build date.
+After this time, a new license must be acquired, or else the program will cease to function.
+The easiest way to acquire a new license is to upgrade to the latest Digichemversion, which will automatically contain a new license.

+Digichem reserves the right to change the license terms in the future, but we will never change the terms of, or seek to revoke, an already issued license.

+Your Digichem license will be included in your download.
+See the included LICENSE file for full details.
+See the DIGICHEM_LICENSE_TEMPLATE file for an example of such a license.

+### Digichem-core

+The Digichem-core library is licensed under the permissive, open-source BSD 3-clause license.
+See [Digichem-core](https://github.com/Digichem-Project/digichem-core) for more information.

+### Build-boy

+Build-boy itself is licensed under the permissive, open-source BSD 3-clause license (see LICENSE).
+In summary, you are free to do whatever you want to with the Build-boy code, but you cannot claim affiliation with Digichem.

+The Digichem logo and branding is Copyright Digichem 2024, you may not use them in any way (although you are welcome to look at them).